russkinori/Console-Finances/README.md

 ## Description

-This repo utilizes the concepts learned in Javascript to address a real-world example.
+This repo utilizes the concepts learned in Javascript fundamentals to address a real-world example.
 The task was to create code for analyzing the financial records of a company from a financial dataset which was provided.

-Skills used included psuedocoding and Javascript fundamentals, such as variables, for loops, math, multidimensional arrays and conditional logic.
+Skills used include psuedocoding, variables, for loops, math, multidimensional arrays and conditional logic.

 ## Issues

 I had difficulty completing the analysis by operating directly with the 2D array, so I used the lengthy approach of extracting the data into a two separate arrays, performing the required operations on the single array, then querying indices of each new array to realign and retrieve the values required.
-This was due to my limited knowledge and inability to attain relevant information to adequately find the average of differences for 1 column within a 2D array.
-Although, I did find ample information for calculating the average of a column, the required method to find the average of the differences was never included.
+This was due to my limited knowledge and inability to attain relevant information to adequately find the average of differences for one element within a 2D array, without the use of functions which is beyond the scope of this fundamentals project.
+Although, I found ample information for calculating the average of a column, the required method to find the average of the differences was never included.

 ## Usage